Teen sitcom: Nickelodeon

 Its teen comedies, as well as animated and dramatic series, populated the long-running SNICK block that ran from 1992 to 2005.
-SNICK was replaced by TEENick as the network's block for teen comedy in 2001.
+SNICK would start to be replaced by TEENick as the network's block for teen comedy starting in 2001 until 2009.

 Disney Channel

 Launched in 1983, Disney Channel was originally a premium channel geared towards young children, families and adults.
 However, in 1988, the channel made its first attempt to appeal to an adolescent audience with its first original sitcom Good Morning, Miss Bliss.
 Miss Bliss detailed the lives of middle schoolers who got into various wacky adventures but had the guidance of their kind-hearted homeroom teacher Miss Bliss (portrayed by Hayley Mills of The Parent Trap fame).
 It was short-lived and was retooled later into NBC's Saved by the Bell which enjoyed much more success on the broadcast network and syndication.

 Another attempt came with 1989 reboot of The Mickey Mouse Club (MMC) which contained a mix of sketch comedy, musical and dance numbers (often covers of then-popular pop songs), celebrity guest stars and serial dramas.
 As opposed to its counterpart Kids Incorporated (also airing on Disney Channel) which was aimed squarely at children, MMCs demographic skewed towards older children and teenagers.
 It was not only a huge success for the premium channel but served as a testing ground for the channel's earliest attempts at creating a brand of teen pop stars.
 Two pop groups were spawned from the variety show: The Party and MMC, both contained the most popular cast members at the time.
 A few years after MMC ended, a handful of former cast members would go on to have successful careers in music and film including: Britney Spears, Ryan Gosling, Justin Timberlake and JC Chasez (who both became members of the popular boy band *NSYNC), Christina Aguilera and Keri Russell.

 During the 1990s and 2000s, Disney Channel would begin to air reruns of teen-themed comedies and dramas with foreign and Canadian imports such as Eerie, Indiana, The Baby-Sitters Club, Ready or Not, The Torkelsons, Growing Pains, Brotherly Love, Smart Guy, Ocean Girl, Dinosaurs, Honey, I Shrunk the Kids: The TV Show, Boy Meets World, Sister, Sister, Life with Derek and Naturally, Sadie.